dfreiberger/beckhoff-ipc-management-ansible/README.md

 ## About this Repository

 In this repo I've defined a few roles that can be used to configure an IPC.
 The roles are defined in the `roles` directory.
 The `common` role is applied to all hosts.
 The `machine-variant-a` and `machine-variant-b` roles are applied to hosts that are in the `machine-variant-a` and `machine-variant-b` groups respectively.
 The `machine-variant-a` and `machine-variant-b` groups are defined in the `staging.yml` file.

+### PLC Code Deployment

+This project does not deploy the actual PLC code, although this would be easy to add.
+A couple of methods of doing this include:

+1. Copy the pre-built build files over with the `win_copy` module to `C:\TwinCAT\3.1\Boot`
+2. Use the [TwinCAT 3 Automation Interface](https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_automationinterface/242682763.html&id=5107059583047685772) to build and push the projects from a build server

+The reason I did not add this is that typically (in a fully automated environment) you would deploy PLC code from a build server utilizing a CI/CD pipeline.
+This is currently outside the scope of this example.

+## Contributing

+If you would like to contribute to this project, please fork the repository and submit a pull request.
+I will review the pull request and merge it if it meets the requirements of the project.
+Examples of good contributions:

+* Adding a new role that configures a specific IPC
+* Adding a new role that configures a specific software package related to Beckhoff or IPCs, for example adding new TF function installers
+* Adding a new role that configures a specific Windows setting